Generations of Faith FAQs

 - To understand the effects of receiving the Sacrament of Confirmation

 - To understand the role of the sponsor

 The community of St. Joseph Church has made a firm commitment to use its resources to nurture the faith development of all its members.
 Our beautiful Catholic faith has been handed down from one generation to the next since 1765 and so we call our intergenerational gatherings Generations of Faith.
 It is the way we do faith formation at St. Joseph Church.

-- Each teen must register for and attend Generations of Faith with their family.
+- Each teen must register for Generations of Faith with their family each year.